A decrease in the demand for recreational fishing boats might be ... | Study Prep in Pearson+

-A decrease in the demand for recreational fishing boats might be caused by which of the following?
+A decrease in the demand for recreational fishing boats might be caused by an increase in the:

 A